abhishek4409/resume-builder/README.md

 This runs the app in the development mode.\
 Just Excute from the source folder and the application wil be up and running.

-## Creating a production build

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Contact

 If you have any questions or feedback, feel free to reach out at abhi.ggps360@gmail.com